Introduction to Build Profiles

 The values are interpreted as Strings and are matched against the Java System properties os.name, os.arch, os.version and the family being derived from those.

 Each value can be prefixed with ! to negate the matching.
-The values match if they are (not) equal to the actual String value.
+The values match if they are (not) equal to the actual String value (case insensitive).
 All given OS conditions must match for the profile to be considered for activation.

 Since Maven 3.9.7 the value for version may be prefixed with regex:.
-In that case regular pattern matching is applied for the version matching.
+In that case regular pattern matching is applied for the version matching and applied against the lower case os.version value.

 The actual OS values which need to match the given values are emitted when executing mvn --version.